 Who Can Pursue a Wrongful Death Claim in TN

 First and foremost, the surviving spouse of the decedent will have the opportunity to pursue the claim.
-If the deceased person did not have a surviving spouse, then the right to file the claim will fall on the surviving children of the decedent, followed by the personal representative of the decedent’s estate.
+If the deceased person did not have a surviving spouse, the right to file the claim will fall on the surviving children of the decedent, followed by the personal representative of the decedent’s estate.

 If neither of these parties apply, then the surviving parents of the deceased will be able to file the claim if the decedent was financially or otherwise dependent on their parents when they passed.

-Finally, if the decedent was a dependent person, such as would be the case with a minor child, then the administrator of their estate will have the right to file a wrongful death claim.
-If you have additional questions about whether you have the authority to pursue a TN wrongful death lawsuit, consult with a seasoned attorney.
+Finally, if the decedent was a dependent person, such as would be the case with a minor child, the administrator of their estate will have the right to file a wrongful death claim.
+If you have additional questions about whether you have the authority to pursue a TN wrongful death lawsuit, consult with a qualified attorney.

 How Long You Have to File Your Wrongful Death Claim

-Should this deadline pass, then the surviving family members will be barred from having their claim heard by the courts, and the opportunity to obtain the compensation they would otherwise be entitled to will be lost.
+Should this deadline pass, the surviving family members will be barred from having their claim heard by the courts, and the opportunity to obtain the compensation they would otherwise be entitled to will be lost.

-Damages That You Can Seek
+Damages You Can Seek

 It used to be that family members of the decedent were only able to recover damages that the deceased would have been able to obtain if they hadn’t passed away and had been able to pursue a personal injury claim of their own.